jimdigriz/oauth2-worker/README.md

  * **`oauth2-redirect.html` and `oauth2-redirect.js`:** page used to bounce the authentication off

 It may help to start looking at the [example demo `index.html`](webroot/index.html) and then use the following as a reference to understand the moving parts.

+## Generic Notes

+ * your API endpoints must return CORS headers for 401 errors
+     * this really only causes a problem when you administratively expire access tokens
+     * without this the worker will not fetch fresh tokens until after the original expiry time has elapsed
+ * when offline network requests will be queued and not rejected, you should check [`navigator.onLine`](https://developer.mozilla.org/en-US/docs/Web/API/NavigatorOnLine/onLine) in your application before making a call if you want to avoid this
+ * using the implicit grant will (briefly) expose your access token through `window.onmessage`
+     * refresh tokens are not avaliable so login sessions will also be short

 ## Integration Notes